sola-studio/.github/profile/README.md

 # Sola Studio
+**Interface Clarity · Frontend · Accessibility**

 Sola Studio is an independent practice run by
-[Yoko Shiina](https://github.com/yokoworks), working across interface clarity, frontend implementation, and accessibility — grounded in direct frontend engineering experience (React, Next.js, TypeScript).
+[Yoko Shiina](https://github.com/yokoworks), aligning interface clarity with technical realities to move products forward.

-The studio reviews user flows, locates friction points across copy, information structure, and implementation, and translates findings into practical outputs — including dev-ready specifications where implementation is the next step.
+Interface friction rarely sits in one layer — it spans copy, information structure, flow behavior, and implementation constraints together.
+Sola Studio reviews user flows, locates friction points across those layers, and translates findings into practical outputs that product teams can act on — including dev-ready specifications where implementation is the next step.

 ---